-©Published first time in November 2015 – Updated August 2021
+©Published first time in November 2015 – Updated May 2022

 1995 COP1, Berlin: the first COP Conference is born

-1996 COP2, Geneva: consensus to set binding targets
+1996 COP2, Geneva: Consensus to set binding targets

-1998 – 2006: nine COPs with little progress to be reviewed Between these dates, nine conferences were held:
+1998 – 2006: Nine COPs with little progress to report

 1998 COP4, Buenos Aires / 1999 COP5, Bonn / 2000 COP6, The Hague and (2nd part), Bonn / 2001 COP7, Marrakech / 2002 COP8, New Delhi. / 2003 COP9, Milan. / 2004 COP10, Buenos Aires. / 2005 COP11, Montreal / 2006 COP12, Nairobi.
-They were almost lost nine years, used mainly in the finalization of the details of the Kyoto Protocol, with a view to 2008.
+They were almost lost nine years, mainly used in finalizing the details of the Kyoto Protocol, with a view to its approval in 2009.

-2007 COP13, Bali: the road to replacing the Kyoto Protocol
+2007 COP13, Bali: The road to replacing the Kyoto Protocol

-2008 COP14, Poznán: the look towards Copenhagen
+2008 COP14, Poznan: looking towards Copenhagen

 2010 COP16, Cancun: creation of the Green Climate Fund, an essential tool